2.3 Critical Issues in GenAI

 While AI can be used to help find solutions to mitigate climate change (Cho, 2023), the exact environmental costs of genAI models are difficult to know but they have been widely acknowledged to be exorbitant.
 Data centers where models are trained and run need considerable energy and amounts of water to cool processors and generate electricity (Crawford, 2024).
 Long term, the impact on the environment could be ruinous.

-Some prominent companies – like Google and Microsoft – have also pledged to be carbon neutral or carbon negative in a way that – ostensibly – would account for the energy use of their genAI tools Gemini and Copilot/Bing Chat, respectively.
+Some prominent companies – like Google and Microsoft – have also pledged to be carbon neutral or carbon negative in a way that – ostensibly – would account for the energy use of their genAI applications Gemini and Copilot, respectively.
 That said, the known energy-consumption and overall environmental impact of these tools should not be a limitation left unexamined.
 See what Sam Meredith, Correspondent of CNBC International, has to say on the topic in this video.

 As a community at Seneca, we have an opportunity to make a difference by contributing to carbon offsetting programs and to educating ourselves on the environmental cost of these tools.
 As professionals who will be contributing to an organization’s sustainability practices, you too have a role to play.
 Below are some initiatives relevant to end users suggested by Professors Kumar and Davenport in their 2023 Harvard Business Review article.